Montreal Central Station: Modifications to the station

-On June 2, 1995, the last commuter train hauled by venerable CN Z-1-a electric Bo-Bo #6710 has arrived in Central Station and pauses with the train crew.
-This locomotive was the same that had inaugurated the Mount Royal Tunnel, 77 years earlier.
+On June 2, 1995, the crew of the last commuter train hauled by a CN Z-1-a electric Bo-Bo #6710 locomotive pose next to their train in Central Station.
+This boxcab locomotive was the same that had inaugurated the Mount Royal Tunnel, 77 years earlier.

 At Central Station's opening, tracks (7, 8, 9, 10, 11 and 12) of the Tunnel Station were used only by trains heading north through the tunnel, and they did not continue south of the station.
 These tracks were finally connected to the south when the old Tunnel Station was demolished as well as the warehouse located south of De la Gauchetière Street and east of Inspector Street (now Mansfield Street).
 This also allowed for the construction of the new headquarters of CNR as well as Place Bonaventure.
 This division is once again in effect following the rebuilding of the Deux-Montagnes line.
 These tracks are now part of the Two Mountains Subdivision, extending south for a distance of about 1600 m.
 Under catenary wires, they serve as parking for trains on the Deux-Montagnes line during the day.
 Since the reopening of the Mont-Saint-Hilaire line, they are also used to park trains from this line.

 Tracks 6–16 lead to the tunnel to the north, and lanes 4, 5 and tracks 16 to 23 are in a cul-de-sac to the north (track 16 is provided with a switch just north of the stairs).
 Tracks 13 to 15 are never used in the northbound direction because of the lack of catenary wires.

 One platform (23) is inaccessible to the main concourse, and serves instead as parking for the company cars belonging to upper-level management.

 Upon entry into service of the UAC TurboTrain, three tracks (4, 5, 6) were arranged on the west side of the station for a servicing and maintenance facility located there.
 The workshop, called "Turbo Bay", is still used to maintain light commuter trains as well as the private cars belonging to CN's senior management who use the station.
 The tracks in the workshop are protected by derails.

 Around 1980, the catenary wire was removed from tracks 13, 14, 15 and 16, to allow dome train cars to enter the station.

 In 1994–1995, the complete reconstruction of the commuter rail Deux-Montagnes Line resulted in tracks 7–12 being re-electrified at 25 kV AC.
 The original 3000-volt DC catenary was removed from the other tracks.

 Until 2019, the platforms of tracks 7 and 8 are now inaccessible from the station, the entrance having been sealed to allow for the development of commercial space, and the tracks now used as parking for trains waiting to be repaired in the "Turbo Bay".

 Following the construction of the Réseau Express Métropolitain starting in 2019, tracks 7-12 have been repurposed for the REM Gare Centrale station.